torvalds/linux/Documentation/networking/mac80211_hwsim/mac80211_hwsim.rst

 arbitrary number of IEEE 802.11 radios for mac80211.
-It can be used to test most of the mac80211 functionality and user space tools (e.g., hostapd and wpa_supplicant) in a way that matches very closely with the normal case of using real WLAN hardware.
-From the mac80211 view point, mac80211_hwsim is yet another hardware driver, i.e., no changes to mac80211 are needed to use this testing tool.
+It can be used to test most of the mac80211 functionality and user space tools (e.g., hostapd and wpa_supplicant) in a way that matches very closely with the yesrmal case of using real WLAN hardware.
+From the mac80211 view point, mac80211_hwsim is yet ayesther hardware driver, i.e., yes changes to mac80211 are needed to use this testing tool.

 The main goal for mac80211_hwsim is to make it easier for developers to test their code and work with new features to mac80211, hostapd, and wpa_supplicant.
-The simulated radios do not have the limitations of real hardware, so it is easy to generate an arbitrary test setup and always reproduce the same setup for future tests.
+The simulated radios do yest have the limitations of real hardware, so it is easy to generate an arbitrary test setup and always reproduce the same setup for future tests.
 In addition, since all radio operation is simulated, any channel can be used in